andrealonzo/vidterest-java/README.md

-# Timestamp Microservice Java Implementation
+# Request Header Parser Microservice JAVA implementation

 ## Overview

-This is my implementation of the Timestamp Microservice for Free Code Camp.
-This project is implemented in  Java.
+This is my JAVA implementation of the Request Header Parser Microservice for Free Code Camp.

-A running version of this program can be found at https://timestamp-java.herokuapp.com/
+A running version of this program can be found at https://requestheader-java.herokuapp.com/

 ## Build